Bifidobacteria: benefits, dosage, contraindications

 Antibacterial

 Bifidobacteria are symbiotic bacteria that provide a natural barrier against bacterial infections in the intestine.
-They produce antibacterial molecules (peptides called bacteriocins) that help fight against certain pathogenic bacteria.
+They produce antibacterial molecules (peptides called bacteriocins) that help fight certain pathogenic bacteria.

 Usages associés